Educational information only — not medical advice. Always follow your surgeon's specific instructions.

 You don't know what happens next.

-Patients who complete pre-surgical education have 23% shorter hospital stays and 40% fewer post-op complications.
+Patients who complete structured pre-surgical exercise have shorter hospital stays and fewer post-op complications (Cochrane systematic review, 2014).
 JointClass is the 20-minute class your surgeon didn't have time to give you — knee, hip, and shoulder, from pre-hab through full recovery.

 Choose your joint